aCELLerated Interventional Orthopedics

 Researchers estimate that shoulder pain affects 18-26% of the population at any given time.
 Early intervention and treatment can reduce the risk of potentially serious issues and improve your quality of life.
 At aCELLerated Interventional Orthopedics, interventional spine and pain management physician Brian Rich, MD, offers minimally invasive treatments to relieve shoulder pain.
-To make an appointment at the practice in Southlake, Texas, or Lawton, Oklahoma, call the nearest office today or book online.
+To make an appointment at the practice in Decatur, Texas, or Lawton, Oklahoma, call the nearest office today or book online.

 Shoulder pain refers to any discomfort or stiffness that affects one (or both) of your shoulder joints.

 The shoulder is a ball and socket joint with three bones.
 It’s one of the most flexible joints in your body, thanks to the rotator cuff.
 This group of muscles and tendons allows you to perform various motions, including lifting your arm over your head, reaching, and throwing.

 Anyone can experience shoulder pain, but it’s especially common in people 65 and older.
 That’s because the soft tissues that surround the shoulder often deteriorate with age.

 What causes shoulder pain?

 You might also experience shoulder pain due to a sports-related injury, such as a blow to the shoulder.